-All fixed assets with an individual item cost of £1,000 (inclusive of VAT) and above will be captured on the Fixed Asset Register maintained by the Finance Team on behalf of FHG.
+All fixed assets with an individual item cost of £1,000 (inclusive of VAT) and above will be captured in the appropriate Fixed Asset Register maintained by the Finance Team on behalf of FHG.

 8.1.2 What information will be included in relation to each individual asset?